tju-tomorrow/tju-tomorrow.github.io/_posts/2024-07-28-Promise-chainning-2024.md

   .then(githubUser => alert(`Finished showing ${githubUser.name}`));
 ```

+> [!CAUTION]
+>
-As a good practice, an asynchronous action should always return a promise.
+> As a good practice, an asynchronous action should always return a promise.

  That makes it possible to plan actions after it; even if we don’t plan to extend the chain now, we may need it later.

 ## When should you consider about Promise